Choice of Birthplace

 Woodstock Hospital is our community level one unit, and around 900 babies are born annually at this hospital.

-In some circumstances, such as the limited availability of midwives or due to midwives already attending other births, your midwife may require you to come to London Health Sciences Centre Victoria Hospital to give birth instead of at Woodstock Hospital.
+In some circumstances as outlined above, your midwife may require you to come to London Health Sciences Centre Victoria Hospital to give birth, instead of at Woodstock Hospital.
 Should you be unable to get to LHSC hospital safely, your midwife may instruct you on the necessary plan of care, which may include transferring to an obstetrician for the birth until a midwife becomes available.
-Please note: we do not perform inductions of labour at this hospital if it is your first baby due to resources.
-We also cannot guarantee we can perform an induction of labour at this hospital if this is a subsequent pregnancy.

 The Birthing centre is located on the second floor and has a triage assessment area, five birthing rooms, and an operating room for caesarean sections.

 The labour and delivery rooms are private with en-suite washrooms, and jetted bathtubs.
-As per hospital policy, you are allowed to have two designated birthing partners with you in the birthing suite.
-Switching birthing partners is not allowed.
+As per hospital policy, you are allowed to have two designated birthing partners with you in the birthing suite, but only one in attendance for triage assessments.
 There is no waiting room for other family members to wait for the arrival outside of visiting hours.
-If you deliver your baby during visiting hours, we do kindly ask that you have your family members/visitors wait for the midwives to leave, as we want to give you the best one-on-one care without stepping over family members in a small birthing room, prevent delays upon checking you and your baby, and allow them to clean you up first while providing breastfeeding or bottle feeding support.
+If you deliver your baby during visiting hours, your visitors will not be able to “visit” until your midwives complete their postpartum duties.
+This will allow your midwives to provide you with the best one-on-one care without stepping over family members in a small birthing room, prevent delays upon checking you and your baby, and allow them to clean up first while providing breastfeeding or bottle feeding support.

 After you have your baby, you will either remain in the birthing suite or be moved to a private postpartum room all with en-suite showers.
 One of your birthing partners can stay with you overnight on the couch or pull out chair bed.
 There is a small patient kitchen where you are able to store your own food in the fridge.
 You will be offered a menu to fill out for meal times.